gad-lang/gad/docs/error-handling.md

 Runtime errors stop Virtual Machine (VM) execution if they are not handled.
-Some [Object interface](tutorial.md#interfaces) methods have `error` typed return parameters which generates runtime error. uGO tries to minimize the runtime errors in builtin functions and modules but dynamic nature of uGO requires proper error handling.
+Some [Object interface](tutorial.md#interfaces) methods have `error` typed return parameters which generates runtime error.
+Gad tries to minimize the runtime errors in builtin functions and modules but dynamic nature of Gad requires proper error handling.
 Runtime errors can also be generated with `throw` statements in scripts.